Google Groups

 Google Groups is a service from Google that provides discussion groups for people sharing common interests.
-The Groups service also provides a gateway to Usenet newsgroups via a shared user interface.
+Until February 2024, the Groups service also provided a gateway to Usenet newsgroups, both reading and posting to them, via a shared user interface.
+In addition to accessing Google Groups, registered users can also set up mailing list archives for e-mail lists that are hosted elsewhere.

 Google Groups became operational in February 2001, following Google's acquisition of Deja's Usenet archive.
 Deja News had been operational since March 1995.

 Google Groups allows any user to freely conduct and access threaded discussions, via either a web interface or e-mail.
-There are at least two kinds of discussion group.
-The first kind are forums specific to Google Groups, which act more like mailing lists.
-The second kind are Usenet groups, accessible by NNTP, for which Google Groups acts as gateway and unofficial archive.
+There are at least two kinds of discussion groups: forums specific to Google Groups (like mailing lists) and Usenet groups, accessible by NNTP, for which Google Groups acts as gateway and unofficial archive.
 The Google Groups archive of Usenet newsgroup postings dates back to 1981.
-Through the Google Groups user interface, users can read and post to Usenet groups.

-In addition to accessing Google and Usenet groups, registered users can also set up mailing list archives for e-mail lists that are hosted elsewhere.
+Google Groups no longer supports posting or viewing new Usenet content since February 22, 2024.
+Existing archives remain available.